marosiak/agent-prompt-builder/README.md

-# Agent Prompt Builder
+# Prompt Composer
-The purpose is to provide tool for easy managemet of master prompts, it's all you need in order to create most usefull prompts
+The purpose is to provide tool for easy management of master prompts, it's all you need in order to create most usefull prompts

 ## Features